 Outreach

-My research fellowship from the Engineering and Physical Sciences Research Council generously allows me to spend part of my time on outreach activities.
+My EPSRC research fellowship generously allows me to spend part of my time on outreach activities.
 If you’d like me speak at your school or event, please get in touch.

 Videos